 Depending on the physical makeup of your dog, the neckline may hang loose, causing it not to cool properly.
 The Flexifreeze components also take quite a long time to freeze, so if you need this for immediate use, you may be disappointed.
 However, if you want a broader coverage for cooling and are willing to pay the cost, this can be a great item to try out.

 4. The Dog’s Right!
-Cooling Collar Bandana
+Cooling Collar Bandana for Dogs

 If you like a bandana look, the Dog’s Right!
 M1 Dog Cooling Collar Bandana may be your favorite.
 It also has a good amount of cooling power, coming with three separate cooling packs to fit into the bandana.
 It’s adjustable from 14 to 16 inches and has quite a bit of coverage.
 While that won’t be suitable for every dog, if yours is medium-sized, it could be a brilliant selection.